oschrenk/notes/soap.md

 Simple Object Access Protocol (SOAP) is a XML-based communication protocol for exchanging information between two applications over HTTP.
 It is a protocol for accessing a Web Service.

-It doesn't rely on a specific tranport layer.
+It doesn't rely on a specific transport layer.
 In practice mainly HTTP is used.

 ## Syntax